ELLIS-Unit-Graz/ELLIS-Unit-Graz.github.io/publications/index.md

 title: Publications
 nav:
   order: 3
-  tooltip: Published works
+  tooltip: Key publications from our Unit
 ---

-# {% include icon.html icon="fa-solid fa-microscope" %}Research
+# {% include icon.html icon="fa-solid fa-microscope" %}Key publications from our Unit

 See below a list of key publications from members of the ELLIS Unit Graz.